About Nasenyi

 NASENYI

-We are the Abayudayah with heritage to the Judah Tribe of Isreal
+We are the Abayudayah with heritage to the Judah Tribe of Israel

 Nasenyi Jewish Community, founded in 1928 by Zakayo Balozi, is one of the oldest synagogues within the Abayudaya congregation in Uganda.
 Rooted in a deep commitment to Jewish tradition, our community has preserved its faith through generations, overcoming historical challenges while fostering spiritual and communal life.